PeridexisErrant/DF-Walkthrough/chapters/chap08-defences-traps.rst

 They’ll end up in a finished goods pile when done.

-Next, go to the Carpenter’s workshop and add a ton of cages (:kbd:`j` is the shortcut from the “Add Task” menu).
+Next, go to the Carpenter’s workshop and add a ton of cages (:kbd:`j` is the shortcut from the :guilabel:`Add Task` menu).
 Try and get ten built.
 Add another carpenter’s workshop to your workshop floor if you fancy, makes it easier to queue up more than a few of any item and get things made faster.